Archenard/hangOS/README.md

 ```
 $ sudo pacman -S qemu-system-x86 python3
 ```
-After installing the required packages run `python3 src/linker.py` and the bin file will be located at  `linked.bin`
+After installing the required packages run `python3 src/linker.py` and the binary file will be located at  `hangOS.iso`
 ## Running the OS:
 ### Running the OS on QEMU:
 ```